open-rmf/rmf_gym/rmf_gym_tools/README.md

 Tools to help test RMF worlds.

+## envs
+This folder contains various options on how to quickly provision a machine to try out RMF.

 ## check_tasks_complete
 This process wil loop indefinitely, and terminate once there are no more `active_tasks` when querying the RMF dispatcher.